Dev-ASamir/Movies-App/README.md

 # Movies-App

- Movies App (Demo) for discovering movies and view details for each novie and add to favorites
+ Movies App (Demo) for discovering movies and view details for each movie and add to favorites

  # IMPORTANT NOTE